johntg96/super_space_chicken/README.md

 # Super Space Chicken
-## A game built with Phaser.js
+## A game being built with Phaser.js

 ![super space chicken](./public/assets/images/ssc_animated.gif)

 Super Space Chicken originated as a doodle on my 9th grade English folder.
-Over the years I've drawn this intergalactic flying robotic chicken doodle countless times.
+Over the years I've drawn this intergalactic flying cyborg chicken doodle countless times.
 Now the super space chicken is coming to a device near you!

 ## General Game Concept